Terminal Design Inc.

 Since 1995 Montalbano has been working on the Clearview type system for text, display, roadway and interior guide signage.
 His work has been featured in The New York Times, Print, Creative Review, ID, Wired, and is in the permanent collection of the Smithsonian Cooper-Hewitt National Design Museum.

-He is a past president of the Type Directors Club (TDC), and has taught typography at Pratt Institute.
-He currently teaches type design at Parsons The New School for Design and School of Visual Arts (SVA) in New York City.
+He is a past president of the Type Directors Club (TDC), and has taught typography at Pratt Institute and type design at School of Visual Arts (SVA).
+He currently teaches type design at Parsons The New School for Design in New York City.